exercism/javascript/reference/keywords/import.md

 import { default as namedDefault, myExport } from 'module-name'; // Imports the default export as namedDefault, and myExport
 ```

-Typically, the module name can be either a [NPM][npm]-installed package – which reside in the `node_modules/` directory – or a relative link, such as `./myFile.js`.
-There are also JavaScript interpreters where modules can be URLs, like in [deno][deno].
+Typically, the module name can be either a [npm][npm]-installed package – which reside in the `node_modules/` directory – or a relative link, such as `./myFile.js`.
+There are also JavaScript interpreters where modules can be URLs, like in [Deno][deno].

 ## ECMAScript 6 modules vs CommonJS modules